 Souvenir Shopping in Tashkent | Chorsu Bazaar Chronicles

 Tashkent is the biggest and the capital city of Uzbekistan.
 It was an important centre of trade on the Silk Route two thousand years back and is an exciting, modern city now.

 The one place that I highly recommend to all travellers visiting Tashkent is Chorsu Bazaar.
-It is one of the most happy place for souvenirs to buy in Uzbekistan.
+It is one of the happiest places for souvenirs to buy in Uzbekistan.
 You would love going through this old bazaar which sells everything from local “designer” breads (called Non or Lepeshka) and fruits to ceramic pottery and carpets!

 In fact, you would find lanes with vendors on both sides selling bread in different shapes and sizes.
-I picked up a decent sized fluffy Non just for 15000 Soms ($1.57) and munched mouthfuls of it while browsing the market.
-The vibes that you get in Chorsu are those of the 80s or of early 90s.
+I picked up a decent-sized fluffy Non just for 15000 Soms ($1.57) and munched mouthfuls of it while browsing the market.
+The vibes that you get in Chorsu are those of the 80s or of the early 90s.

 The souvenirs I picked from here were Uzbek dolls, ceramic pottery, scarves and “Karakul”(lamb fleece).
 I would have bought more but since this was my first city in Uzbekistan, I didn’t want to carry more bags for the rest of my trip.